 - A list of medications you are presently taking.

-- If you have medical or dental insurance, bring the necessary information or forms, as this will help us to process your claim.
+- If you have dental insurance, bring the necessary information or forms, as this will help us to process your claim.

 IMPORTANT: a parent or guardian must accompany ALL patients under the age of 18 years of age at the consultation visit.